 The illustrations accomplished by Tubik Studio for Ribbet were no exception.
 To be more particular, the task for the designer was to create a pack of thematic illustrations that would reflect the ideas of popular annual events.
 The images were intended to work as fancy cards which could be used for instant creating invitations for birthdays, weddings, parties as well as nice postcards and other pretty stuff.

-General design of the web-site and logo for Ribbet by Tubik Studio
+The general design of the website and logo for Ribbet by Tubik Studio

-In process it was also vital to remember that the images had to obtain high level of adaptability and be recognizable, bright and clear in all sizes possible to be seen at.
-Moreover, they had to be ready to save their beauty and style in printed version as well.
+In the process, it was also vital to remember that the images had to obtain a high level of adaptability and be recognizable, bright and clear in all sizes possible to be seen at.
+Moreover, they had to be ready to save their beauty and style in the printed version as well.
 As you can see, the designer had to keep loads of things in his mind.

 When all the ideas were completed and agreed-upon, the sketches were converted into their digital body by means of Adobe Illustrator.